The 2024 presidential election is five days away.

 Bassirat said that parts of his identity lead him to agree with certain policies from the Trump administration.

 “I’m an observant Jew.
-I’m pretty Persian.
+I’m Persian.
 My father escaped Iran,” Bassirat said.
 “My beliefs make me to be a very strong Zionist because of the Torah [and] because of the way I grew up.”

 Bassirat’s views on abortion are more similar to those on the right.
 While he believes that in vitro fertilization should be protected, his opinions on non-life-threatening abortions differ.